 All applications submitted are reviewed in October and invitations to interview with the Residency Training Program are sent out in November.
 Interviews occur during the first few weeks in December.
 If you are invited to interview, you will be contacted by e-mail.
 Due to the COVID-19 pandemic, all interview will be virtual.
-During your interviews, you will meet with the urology faculty.
+During your interviews, you will meet with the urology faculty and residents.

 A complete ERAS application consists of the following elements: